llamasearchai/OpenTrustworthyLearningUnderUncertainty/README.md

 ## Overview

-OpenTLU is a comprehensive framework designed to address the critical challenges of deploying machine learning models in safety-critical applications.
+OpenTLU aims to be a comprehensive framework designed to address the critical challenges of deploying machine learning models in safety-critical applications.
 It provides robust mechanisms for uncertainty quantification, safety filtering, runtime monitoring, and active learning to ensure reliable operation under uncertainty and distribution shift.

 ### Key Capabilities